rxliuli/mass-block-twitter/packages/website/src/docs/04-changelog.md

 # Changelog

+## 0.18.1

+- 🐛 Fix the issue of sharing links and batch blocking

+## 0.18.0

+- ✨ Support importing users in moderation lists from JSON/CSV files
+- ✨ Support batch blocking users in moderation lists
+- ✨ Support sharing moderation lists

+## 0.17.0

+- ✨ Start trying to analyze whether a user is a spam account based on LLM
+- 🚀 Performance optimization: Only update users and tweets when necessary

 ## 0.16.0

 - ✨ Support creating custom rules in moderation lists - Use powerful rule matching for any user or tweet